What is Realtime Customer Marketing?

 - Email Uplift – this is the incremental impact of your real-time email.
 To track this you will need to use control groups in your email campaigns.

 Optimove is a Relationship Marketing Hub that combines the most advanced customer modeling and predictive analytics technologies, along with an automated customer marketing orchestration platform that supports both pre-scheduled and realtime campaigns.
 The software helps marketers implement a systematic approach to planning, executing, measuring and optimizing a complete, highly personalized customer marketing plan.

-Visit the Optimove Product page or request a Web demo to learn how you can use Optimove to automate a complete system of highly personalized customer marketing activities that increase long-term customer loyalty and lifetime value.
+Request a Web demo to learn how you can use Optimove to automate a complete system of highly personalized customer marketing activities that increase long-term customer loyalty and lifetime value.